 Music behind your ears

 The music symbols behind the ears are poetic tattoos that perfectly illustrate how we enjoy music.
-These tattoos are in a well-concealed spot – so you can keep your appearance pretty much unchanged.
+This meaningful music note tattoo can be placed in a well-concealed spot – so you can keep your appearance pretty much unchanged.
 You can also alter the symbols to match the first note of your favorite songs – or any song.

 Love music on your wrist

 TThe treble and bass clef symbol, when arranged correctly, can come together in the shape of a heart – signifying your love for music.
 But since bass and treble are opposites, this tattoo design can also symbolize the highs and lows of your life.

 A small, understated treble and bass clef tattoo on your wrist is a perfect route to take for the minimalist look.

 If you wish to express gratitude to the force of life, the heartbeat tattoo is a great idea that you can pick and personalize to your preference.
 It shows a clef symbol followed by spiky lines resembling an Electrocardiogram (EKG) reading or heartbeat pulses.

 It’s an excellent design idea for a small tattoo that you can etch practically anywhere on your body.

 It’s almost generally accepted that music is a powerful savior that helps us all go through rough times.

 Just as a band-aid gives us a quick fix to our wounds, music can help us steer away from our blues with memorable lyrics and groovy tunes that attempt to demystify life.